profroyk/ic1-ex4/readme.md

-1st choice for Hogwarts house
+2nd choice for Hogwarts house
 --------------------------------------
-‘You might belong in Hufflepuff
+â€˜Or yet in wise old Ravenclaw
-Where they are just and loyal
+If youâ€™ve a ready mind
-Those patient Hufflepuffs are true
+Where those of wit and learning
-And unafraid of toil.’
+Will always find their kind.â€™